programmingwithbangal/RestApiTesting.Framework.Cheetah/README.md

 # RestApiTesting.Framework.Cheetah  <img src ="RestApiTesting.Framework.Cheetah/images/cheetah.jpg" width=99>
-This is a RESTful API testing Framework using .NET Core, xUnit, Specflow BDD test framework, HttpClient and Fluent Assertions to test JSONPlaceholder REST API.
+This is a RESTful API testing Framework using C#, .NET Core, xUnit, Specflow BDD test framework, HttpClient and Fluent Assertions to test JSONPlaceholder REST API.

 ## Specflow  <img src ="RestApiTesting.Framework.Cheetah/images/specflow.png" width=99>
 Use SpecFlow to define, manage and automatically execute human-readable acceptance tests in .NET projects.
 Writing easily understandable tests is a cornerstone of the BDD paradigm and also helps build up a living documentation of your system. https://specflow.org/